OHI-Science/OHI-website/content/guidance/clean-waters.md

 *_Other Notes_*

-The data used in the Clean Waters goal is also used as Pressures layers.
-You should approach the both of them at the same time when possible.
-For example, marine debris from plastic pollution is also one of the pressures layers.
+The data used in the Clean Waters goal is also incorporated into the model as pressures layers.
 When the data are used as a pressure, the scores are inverted such that a high value of debris results in a high pressure score.

 ### Examples of the Approach